Thursday, 29 June 2017

 The one nod to chivalry displayed by the government's forces again comes from Hauk.
 Following the mission's completion he makes himself available to Snake, asking him if he still wants to kill him.
 Hauk is acknowledging something unspoken, that perhaps by serving this power structure he actually does deserve to die.
 Snake, the uncompromised hero would actually redeem Hauk somewhat if he chose to take his life.
 The gesture is immediately poisoned by The Warden's insistence on pitching Snake a potential return to the fold after it's clear that the jail-breaker has chosen to stay his hand.
 Russell's limping, injured hero couldn't be less interested.

 Snake Plissken isn't an action hero and Escape from New York isn't structured to express victory.
 This massive story is told in details, Snake's individual triumphs are always small and stolen.
 Carpenter never falls into the trap of letting his main character build up a head of steam, stakes are never lost to scale, every dangerous interaction is essentially Plissken attempting to misinform his quarry, allowing him to strike.
 Snake by name, snake by nature.
 Carpenter doesn't linger on the violence either, Escape may miscommunicate a few of its thumps but even these under-covered cracks play into an overall thesis about how liquid power can be.
-Violence is always a surprise.
+Violence in Escape from New York is always a surprise.

 Escape communicates a state of complete hostility.
 The film barely jumps around, the opening act in particular charts its discoveries by Snake's slow, hesitant pace.
 This segment, the film's best, has no sense of release in it.
 Snake is given an impossible task then we watch his attempt slowly unfold.
 Carpenter's film delights in this sense of pressure, the siege mentality of his horror films bleeding into the language of action / adventure.
 Pointedly, Snake does not surmount every challenge or bend the devastated city to his will, the film's too canny for that.
 Snake creeps around the pitch black streets as quietly as he can, waiting for an opportune moment to lash out and do some damage.